adityainduraj/fhe-watermarking/report.md

 - **Key Management and Security:**  By keeping encryption and decryption on the client side, and ensuring that the server only processes encrypted data, we adhere to strict privacy requirements.
 The secure serialization and transmission of evaluation keys further bolster the system’s security posture.

 ---
-Below is an updated "Future Improvements" section that combines bullet points with explanatory paragraphs, including a dedicated point on addressing JPEG compression:

----

 ## 9. Future Improvements